-Commander Adama in the 2003 miniseries of Battlestar Galactica does a subversion.
+- Commander Adama in the 2003 miniseries of Battlestar Galactica does a subversion.
 Rather than give a sappy speech at the Battlestar's decommissioning he asks "Is humanity worth saving?"
 A pertinent question considering the incoming genocide by humanity's rogue robotic children.

-And he stops just short of saying no. Athena later rubs this in his face.
+- And he stops just short of saying no. Athena later rubs this in his face.

-Later on the series, his son Lee uses one in Baltar's trial, working for the defense.
+- Later on the series, his son Lee uses one in Baltar's trial, working for the defense.
 Ironic, no?

-Also, there's Sinclair's response to the reporter in the first season as to whether humanity should be out in space.
+- Also, there's Sinclair's response to the reporter in the first season as to whether humanity should be out in space.

-Delenn gave one in the first season to the other members of the Grey Council.
+- Delenn gave one in the first season to the other members of the Grey Council.

-In Angel, Angel gives one of these to Illyria, declaring himself champion of humanity, even for a traitor on her side ("He's scum, but he's still human").
+- Angel gives one of these to Illyria, declaring himself champion of humanity, even for a traitor on her side ("He's scum, but he's still human").
 Subverted when the speech is cut short by Wesley shooting the traitor in the chest.
 Angel, somewhat annoyed, asks him "Were you even listening?"

-In Buffy the Vampire Slayer, Spike explains to Buffy why he likes the world, and the humans in it, and thus would rather side with Buffy against Angel's evil personality Angelus than see Angelus summon the demon Acathla that sucks the world into Hell.
+- In Buffy the Vampire Slayer, Spike explains to Buffy why he likes the world, and the humans in it, and thus would rather side with Buffy against Angel's evil personality Angelus than see Angelus summon the demon Acathla that sucks the world into Hell.
 A subversion in that he's not defending humanity except as food, but is quite fond of some parts of the culture that we give rise to.